Late Francoism: "Monocolor" Government

-The "monocolor" government introduced no substantial political reforms despite escalating social conflicts, with one notable exception being the cessation of the designation FET y de las JONS for the National Movement, the single party of the Francoist dictatorship.
-The earlier initiative to establish associations "within" the Movement was definitively abandoned (the National Council of the Movement rejected this proposal on December 15, 1969, at the behest of Minister-Secretary General of the Movement Torcuato Fernández Miranda).
-The Generalísimo Franco cautioned the Cortes in November 1971 that "it would be erroneous to conflate the legitimacy of diverse opinions with the potential for preconceived dogmatic frameworks within ideological groups, which, in any form, would merely constitute political parties".
-Indeed, Fernández Miranda, acting on Franco's directive, shelved the project of political associations ("He will not permit them during his lifetime and will endeavor to prevent their emergence posthumously," Fernández Miranda confided privately).
-Similarly, the "aperturist" initiative of José Solís Ruiz to devise a legal framework for the independence of the Trade Union Organization was discarded.
-In its stead, a Union Law was enacted in 1971, which failed to address existing issues and "solidified the bureaucratization of the Trade Union Organization".
-Meanwhile, Carrero Blanco increasingly aligned with the neo-Francoist stance of the "bunker," distancing himself from the "technocrats," who thus lost their primary advocate.
-Carrero Blanco asserted that intransigence "is an unyielding duty when fundamental issues are at stake".
-He further intensified his "paranoid vision" ("apocalyptic," per Javier Tusell) of Spanish political life, attributing all conflicts to a concealed "subversive" minority, which he equated with "communism" and "Freemasonry".
-On occasion, he also associated this threat with "Christian democracy".
-This perspective was detailed in a 98-page report submitted to Franco on March 17, 1970, titled Planning of a Government Action, wherein Carrero identified communism, Freemasonry, and Christian democracy as the regime's primary threats.
+Despite escalating social tensions, the monocolor government introduced no major political reforms.
+The only significant change was the abandonment of the name FET y de las JONS for the National Movement.
+The earlier project to create associations within the Movement was definitively shelved: on December 15, 1969, the National Council rejected the proposal at the request of Minister-Secretary General Torcuato Fernández Miranda.
+Franco himself warned the Cortes in November 1971 that ideological groups would effectively become political parties, which he rejected.
+Fernández Miranda, following Franco's instructions, ensured that associations would not be permitted "in his lifetime" or, as he confided, even afterward.
+Similarly, José Solís Ruiz's initiative to establish a framework for trade-union autonomy was abandoned; the 1971 Union Law merely reinforced the bureaucratic nature of the Trade Union Organization.
+Over these years, Carrero Blanco increasingly aligned with the neo-Francoist position of the bunker, distancing himself from the "technocrats," who thereby lost their chief protector.
+Carrero argued that intransigence was a "duty" when "fundamental issues" were at stake and developed what Javier Tusell terms an "apocalyptic" view of political life, attributing all conflict to a concealed "subversive" minority of communists and Freemasons, occasionally extending this accusation to Christian democracy.
+This perspective was codified in a 98-page report submitted to Franco on March 17, 1970, titled Planning of a Government Action, which identified communism, Freemasonry, and Christian democracy as the regime's principal threats.

 Juan Carlos de Borbón, Prince of Spain, in 1971.

 Gregorio López Bravo, Minister of Foreign Affairs, in 1972.

-The government's "immobilism" prompted initial resignations, beginning with Minister of Public Works Federico Silva Muñoz in April 1970, who also sought increased funding for his ministry.
-He was succeeded by Gonzalo Fernández de la Mora, a proponent of the most reactionary "technocrats" and an opponent of any pluralism.
+The government's immobilism soon provoked resignations, beginning with Minister of Public Works Federico Silva Muñoz in April 1970, who also sought greater funding for his department.
+His replacement, Gonzalo Fernández de la Mora, represented the most reactionary sector of the technocrats and opposed any form of pluralism.
 Two years later, Interior Minister Tomás Garicano Goñi resigned for similar reasons.
-With Silva Muñoz's departure, only one representative of the "family" Catholic, Alberto Monreal Luque, remained in the government.
+Following Silva Muñoz's departure, only one member of the regime's Catholic "family," Alberto Monreal Luque, remained in the government.